|Tyranny of the Stars by Robert Brookes|

 "Tonight, you die in obscurity."
-The warhammer is swung down like a judge's gavel, striking the spike on its flattened head.
+He swings the warhammer down like a judge's gavel, striking the spike on its flattened head.
 The impact drives the length of skymetal between the blacksmith's ribs, and a shower of orange sparks swirl around the impact.
 Blood sprays from the blacksmith's mouth with a wet gasp, spatters on black robes and equally dark armor, dribbles down her lips and chin to roll down her neck.
 One more gurgling protest is all her lungs have to offer, the blood much brighter this time.

 The chanting comes to an end when the last of her life drains out onto the floor of the library.
 "All secrets to silence," the circle proclaims in unison.
-Their leader repeats the mantra, looking up through the same opening the blacksmith peered through on her death.
+Their leader repeats the mantra, looking up through the same opening the blacksmith peered through.

 "All secrets to silence."

 You can find out more about the spike the blacksmith forged and the mysterious order she serves in Wayfinder Magazine, Issue #9's Secretkeeper of Norgorber article and incorporate them into your own Pathfinder game!